 It is our policy to try to contact parents when children become ill or injured.
 The school is limited to first-aid only.
 Please be sure to inform the school of any changes in telephone numbers or persons to contact in case of emergency.
 If your student must take medication during the school day, please contact the school office for special arrangements.
-Details of the medication policy can be found on the district website.
+Details of the medication policy can be found here.